RSM US MMBI

 Key takeaways

-The data is based on responses from 404 senior executives at middle market firms in a survey conducted by The Harris Poll from July 8 to July 26, 2024.
+The data, which has been seasonally adjusted, is based on responses from 404 senior executives at middle market firms in a survey conducted by The Harris Poll from Oct.
+1 to Oct.
+22, 2024, before the presidential election on Nov.
+5.

 The Middle Market Business Index is created in partnership with the U.S. Chamber of Commerce.